Free up cache and buffers on a Linux system

-Linux OS having great features in memory management that system used to clear the cache of the buffer periodically itself but sometimes system uses so much memory for disk cache or we want some free memory from volatile storage which is not usable by RAM and even if it is not in used RAM is not in used.
-Read the data from cache is faster than using disk of course , It can be possible for some data system not have cache for that data, so we can flush the buffer cache or cache memory .
+Linux OS has great features in memory management that the system uses to clear the cache of the buffer periodically itself but sometimes system uses so much memory for disk cache or we want some free memory from volatile storage that is not usable by RAM and even if it is not in used RAM is not in use.
+Reading the data from the cache is faster than using a disk, of course, It can be possible for some data systems not to have a cache for that data, so we can flush the buffer cache or cache memory.

 Here we will see kernel drop clean caches as well as reclaim inodes and dentries memory become free.

-These below commands will be run as root user, if you are using linux through sudo user privilege you need to use sudo with some more parameter.
-Find below for both root user entry as well as sudo user Entry for free cache.
+Some signals in Linux kernel parameters will drop various aspects of cached properly.
+Changing the numeric value in this parameter will free the page cache, inodes, and entries.
+These below commands will be run as root user, if you are using Linux through sudo user privilege you need to use sudo with some more parameters.
+Find below for both root user entry as well as sudo user Entry for free.

-How to setup automated clear memory cache through shell script and cron ?
+How to set up an automated clear memory cache through shell script and cron?

-Here we are creating a shell script to automate the free up memory cache.
+Here I am creating a shell script to automate the free-up memory.
 Now create a bash shell

-Script file like we are creating file named as freecache.sh and insert below lines into this.
+Script file like we are creating a file named freecache. sh and insert the below lines into this.

 #!/bin/bash